Lawson trying to help Hilltoppers find a winning path - NewsBreak

 Timekeepers still needed for Kingsport swim meets

-KINGSPORT — The Kingsport Aquatic Center on Wednesday said that it is still looking for volunteers to be timekeepers for two swim meets.
-Timekeepers are needed for the Mid-South event on Thursday through Saturday, according to a press release from the city of Kingsport.
+The Kingsport Aquatic Center said Wednesday it is still looking for volunteers to be timekeepers for two upcoming swim meets.
+Timekeepers are needed for the Mid-South event on Feb.
+2-4, according to a press release from the city of Kingsport.

 Kingsport Times-News